 Chef-Tutor Laurent Jeannin modestly claims to be something of a whizz when it comes to sauces.

 Laurent greatly impressed recent cookery course participants with his culinary flair, enthusiasm and warmth of approach – as a quick look at our Trip Advisor page illustrates.
 Could that be because he was born in France’s ‘capital of gastronomy’ Lyon, where his culinary education and training came from a number of Michelin-Star chefs?
 Then again, maybe the later experience of running his own restaurants or of being Head Chef in Vienna, Cannes, Florida and North Carolina gave him valuable insight into making the sort of food which draws rounds of applause.

-Laurent will join our team of top Chefs, teaching with Jean-Marc Boyer on our Cuisine in Brief and Gourmet Explorer courses from 2017!
+Laurent joins our team of top Chefs, teaching with Jean-Marc Boyer on our Cuisine in Brief and Gourmet Explorer courses.